The Primary Function Of The Cell Membrane Is

 • Enzyme Activity: Certain enzymes are embedded within the cell membrane, catalyzing important biochemical reactions.

-However, when we talk about the primary function, we're really emphasizing the selective permeability aspect.
+On the flip side, when we talk about the primary function, we're really emphasizing the selective permeability aspect.
 Without the cell's ability to control what crosses its boundary, the other functions would be largely irrelevant.
 The regulated exchange of materials is the cornerstone of cellular life.

 Delving Deeper: Selective Permeability in Detail